 - October/November: Complete and document public presentation of the project, as necessary

 - November/December: All final drafts to committees are due one week before the end of classes; defenses or public presentations must be held and documented by the last day of classes.
-All final, revised copies of thesis/capstone projects are due to the Honors office one week after the last day of classes.
-The final copy must be carefully proofread and formatted, including the signed University Honors cover page, the Honors Thesis/Capstone Evaluation form, documentation of public presentation, and the Electronic Thesis/Capstone Approval form (forms can be found here).
-All thesis/capstone projects are bound and digitized as a permanent part of the Honors Program library and Digital Commons.
-Students will receive honors medallions to be worn at Spring commencement and a certificate acknowledging honors achievement.
-December graduates are also invited to attend the Honors Program medallion ceremony and graduation celebration party in late April.
+All final, revised copies of capstone projects are due to the Honors Program office one week after the last day of classes.
+The final copy must be carefully proofread and formatted, including the signed University Honors cover page, the Capstone Oral Presentation Verification form, and the Electronic Capstone Approval form (see capstone forms here).
+All capstone projects are bound and digitized as a permanent part of the University Honors Program library and Digital Commons.
+Students will receive honors medallions to be worn at spring commencement and a certificate of honors achievement.
+December graduates are also invited to attend the University Honors Program medallion ceremony and graduation celebration party in late April.

 Download the full Honors Capstone Handbook here.